 Melanie R. Leitman is an attorney in the Labor & Employment and Administrative Law & Regulatory Compliance Groups.
 Her practice focuses on employment defense litigation and Human Resources compliance, consultation, and training.
 Melanie has experience representing management-side clients in various employment-related claims, including Chapter 760, Title VII, ADA, FMLA, FLSA, whistleblower retaliation claims, drafting and enforcement/defense of covenants prohibiting competition, and constitutional claims arising out of employment disputes.
 She has represented clients in pre-claim consultation, EEOC/FCHR position statements and investigations, state/federal court litigation, and appellate disposition thereof.

-Melanie also advises both public and private entities in administrative litigation and regulatory compliance, including in professional and facility licensure, compliance and discipline, government contracts & procurement, and health care, education, insurance, banking, environmental and energy law.
+Melanie also advises both public and private entities in administrative litigation and regulatory compliance, including in professional and facility licensure, compliance and discipline, and health care, education, insurance, and other regulated industries.
 She also helps clients to secure tax exempt status from the IRS for 501(c) entities, and navigate Florida Department of Revenue tax audits.

 - Secured summary judgment and Eleventh Circuit affirmance, with written opinion, for school board in a Title VII race claim .